stxnext/contentful-next-graphql-blog/README.md

 - models (like in a normal database),
 - content entries (for content creators).

-With such features, we don't even need any specific knowledge about backend services to kickoff our project.
+With such features, we don't even need any specific knowledge about backend services to kick off our project.

-Contentful exposes two types of APIs to retrieve our content data: REST API and GraphQL API.
+Contentful exposes two types of APIs to fetch our content data: REST API and GraphQL API.

 ## GraphQL

 I've chosen this option for the sake of the flexibility of this approach.
 At the roots, GraphQL is just a specification which defines query language for predictable data transfer across web network.
 In my opinion, GraphQL creates the most possible pleasant experience for interacting with API and that's the reason why his popularity over the last years is growing so fast.
-In the example that I'm going to present I used Apollo Client, which is a client-side library for retrieving data from the GraphQL server.
+In the example that I'm going to present I used Apollo Client, which is a client-side library for fetching data from the GraphQL server.
 It is also a state management library, but this topic is just out of the scope of this article and you can read more about it [here](https://www.apollographql.com/docs/react/ "Apollo Client documentation").

 ## Next.js